EXCLUSIVE 24/7 VALENCIA INTERVIEW

 Based in Valencia, Pedro Ponce Palomares is a professional chef and renowned author regarding Spanish cuisine.
 Visitors travel from all over the world to enjoy paella in the city of Valencia and the surrounding region.
 His book ‘El Libro de los Arroces, El Arroz en mi Memoria’ are rice recipes that Palomares has written down from his memory… regarding over 100 different rice recipes he has made.

 24/7 VALENCIA: Please tell us why you decided to write about rice recipes.
 What was your fascination with the subject?

 PEDRO PONCE PALOMARES: My beginnings in professional cooking took place in the Valencian Community, where rice is not only food, it is culture.
 This is a region rich in a multitude of rice-based preparations.
-Paella is probably one of the most internationally recognized Spanish dishes.
+Paella is probably the most internationally recognized of Spanish dishes.

 The first elaborated dishes I cooked in those kitchens were different types of paella.
 I was captivated by how versatile rice is; it can be used to cook almost any food.
 This left its mark on me forever.